Situations and things show up to steal our peace. What does it mean to walk in peace?

 The first scripture that applies to the first definition of peace is praying for our leaders and for all people.

 We may not like or agree with certain leaders and people, but we are to pray for them so we can lead a peaceful life.
-We have to give our leaders over to God.
+We must give our leaders over to God.
 Either God will change their hearts or remove them.

 The second meaning deals with a peace of mind.
 Isaiah 26:3-4 New Living Translation: 3 You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you!
 4 Trust in the Lord always, for the Lord God is the eternal Rock.

-We have to keep our minds on the truth of God’s word to stay in peace.
+We must keep our minds on the truth of God’s word to stay in peace.

 The third meaning is being in harmony with everyone.
 Sometimes you have to agree to disagree because we all don’t view things the same.
 You still walk in what you believe and love people regardless of what they believe.

 Romans 12:18-21: If it is possible, as far as it depends on you, live at peace with everyone.
 19 Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: “It is mine to avenge; I will repay,” says the Lord.
 20 On the contrary: “If your enemy is hungry, feed him; if he is thirsty, give him something to drink.
 In doing this, you will hear burning coals on his head.]21 Do not be overcome by evil but overcome evil with good.

 Remember God’s vengeance is the best.
-Don’t be overcome by evil (lowering to another person”s level) but overcome evil with good.
-Remember we are not fighting flesh and blood but it is spiritual.
+Do not be overcome by evil (lowering to another person’s level) but overcome evil with good.
+Remember we are not fighting flesh and blood, but it is spiritual.
 There is an area in that person’s life that he/she gave place to the devil that is causing them to act in the wrong way.